Help for Audi Owners

-You should already have received numerous letters from Audi, and Audi models have so far been at the front of the queue for the recall fixes, which we have discovered may be causing further problems for vehicles.
+Audi models have been at the front of the queue for the recall fixes, but it has been reported that these fixes appear to be causing further problems with the vehicle.

-You can still claim as an Audi owner so get in touch for help and advice today.
+You have until 26th October to claim as an Audi owner, so get in touch for help and advice today.

 Latest from our VW Compensation Blog

 In one week today, the Volkswagen Group Action deadline for anyone who wants to make an emissions claim will expire.
 That's t...Oct 19, 2018

 The Dieselgate claim deadline is just two weeks away.
 At this late stage, anyone who has yet to claim is at risk of missing o...Oct 12, 2018